 How to Make Strawberry Rhubarb Jam

-• Fill.
-Carefully pour the hot jam into your sterilized jars, leaving ¼-inch of room at the top.
-Place the lids on top and secure the ring bands.
+Carefully pour the hot jam into sterilized jars, leaving a bit of space at the top.
+Secure the lids and let them cool undisturbed for 24 hours to set.

 Canning Method

-1. Sterilize your jars before you start.
-Boil five 1-cup mason jars plus their rings and lids in a water bath for 10 minutes.
-Place them on a clean towel.
+1. Sterilize jars and lids: Boil jars and lids in water for 10 minutes, then let them dry.

 Strawberry rhubarb jam in a jar.